callstack/haul/docs/hmr/Setup.md

 ```

 Now, you need to replace empty strings with the paths according to the following rules:
-* If you have a __single root component__, it's better to extract the `module.hot.accept` logic to a parent file (the one that import the __root component__), then you can replace all of the empty strings with path to that component:
+* If you have a __single root component__, it's better to extract the `module.hot.accept` logic to a parent file (the one that imports the __root component__), then you can replace all of the empty strings with path to that component:
   ```javascript
   // file: index.js
   import App from './App';